Genetically modified food: Nutritional enhancement

 Increased levels of specific nutrients in food crops can be achieved by genetic engineering.
 The study of this technique, sometimes known as nutritional improvement, is already well advanced.
 Foods are well monitored to gain specific qualities that became practical, for example, concentrated nutraceutical levels and health-promoting chemicals, making them a desirable component of a varied diet.
 Among the notable breakthroughs of genetic modification is Golden Rice, whose genome is altered by the injection of the vitamin A gene from a daffodil plant conditioning provitamin A production.
 This increases the activity of phytoene synthase, which therefore synthesizes a higher amount of beta-carotene, followed by modification and improvement of the level of iron and bioavailability.
-This affects the rice’s color and vitamin content, which is beneficial in places where vitamin A shortage is common.
+This affects the rice's color and vitamin content, which is beneficial in places where vitamin A shortage is common.
 In addition, increased mineral, vitamin A, and protein content has played a critical role in preventing childhood blindness and iron deficiency anemia.

 Lipid composition could also be manipulated to produce desirable traits and essential nutrients.
 Scientific evidence has shown that inadequate consumption of omega-3 polyunsaturated fatty acids is generally associated with the development of chronic diseases and developmental aberrations.
-Alimentary lipids can be modified to gain an increased saturated fatty acid together with a decreased polysaturated fatty acid component.
+Alimentary lipids can be modified to gain an increased saturated fatty acid together with a decreased polyunsaturated fatty acid component.
 Genes coded for the synthesis of unsaturated fatty acids are therefore introduced into plant cells, increasing the synthesis of polyunsaturated omega-3 acids.
 This omega-3 polyunsaturated fatty acid is responsible to lower the level of LDL cholesterol and triglyceride level as well as the incidence rate of cardiovascular diseases.